NJ RUN FOR THE FALLEN

 Birth: May 24, 1980, Queens, Queens County, New York, USA

 Army Sgt.
-Checo was a member of the 504th Infantry, Fort Bragg, North Carolina.
-Checo died as a result of gunshot wounds received during a firefight in Ivo Shkin, Afganistan in the early dawn.
+Checo died as a result of gunshot wounds received during a firefight in Ivo Shkin, Afghanistan, in the early dawn.
 He was returning to base from a mounted surveillance mission when enemy forces fired upon his unit.
 Checo was shot at least twice and died during surgery at a field hospital in Afghanistan.

 One of the enemy left dead at the battle site was a Chechnyan, which shows how culturally diverse Al Qaeda is.